chineduofoegbu98/2024SpotifyStreamingAnalytics/README.md

 ---

-*This portfolio represents comprehensive analytical work combining database management, business intelligence, and predictive modelling to generate actionable insights for the music streaming industry.
+*This portfolio represents comprehensive analytical work combining database management, business intelligence, and real-time API integration to generate actionable insights for the music streaming industry.
 All methodologies, code, and analysis approaches are available for review, collaboration, and professional discussion.*